Grey Horse Coat White Patterns

 Exciting Grey

 The greying process is similar to that of humans, animals are born their base color and slowly become grey with age.
 The process often starts when foals shed their coat, but can wait several years to show.
-Greying will progress at different rates in different horses, but animals will eventually turn white (often around 6-8 years).
-You can tell roughly how old a grey horse is by how much white is on their body.
+Greying will progress at different rates in different horses, but animals will eventually turn white (often around 6-12 years).
+You can tell roughly how old a grey horse is by how much white is in their coat.

 Quick Grey Facts

-• Grey modifier removes pigment from hairs and skin as the horse ages
+• Grey gene removes pigment from hairs and skin as the horse ages

 • Pigment is gradually deposited in the gut and intestines